shopware/shopware/src/Docs/Resources/current/47-app-system-guide/50-app-examples-and-tutorials/10-create-own-app.md

 ### Own implementation

+We use [Symfony routes](https://symfony.com/doc/current/routing.html) to provide the needed endpoints for our app.
-The `url` attribute is holding the URL of the route we want to use, with is implemented in a controller of our symfony project:
+The `url` attribute is holding the URL of the route we want to use, with is implemented in a controller ofour symfony
+project:

 ```php
 /**